crypto-org-chain/chain-docs/docs/getting-started/advanced-tmkms-integration.md

 - Edit key policy to allow only TMKMS inside nitro enclave to decrypt instead of entire EC2 You should have a generated policy shown in the console.

-  For the decryption action, you should add following snippet in "Statement" as:
+  For the decryption action, you should add the following snippet in "Statement" as:
 ```json
 {
     "Id": "key-consolepolicy-3",